-Once everything has been distributed, the personal representative must file evidence of that with the court and must ask that the estate be closed.
+After all assets have been located and each one of the steps listed above have been satisfactorily completed and everything has been distributed, the personal representative must file evidence of the same with the court and must ask that the estate be closed.
 If the court finds that there is nothing more to be done, it will issue an order closing the estate and relieving the personal representative of his or her responsibilities.

 Probate in Florida can be complex and confusing.
-To learn more, speak to an experienced trusts and estates counsel.
+To learn more, speak to an experienced Florida probate lawyer.

 Protecting Your Family is Just a Phone Call Away.